dwmkerr/chatgpt-diagrams-extension/README.md

 - [ ] refactor: MD5 diagram text, use as a key for diagrams in a background page so that we don't recreate each time
 - [ ] improvement: icon for 'show diagram' button
 - [ ] build: resolve test issues https://github.com/dwmkerr/chatgpt-diagrams-extension/issues/6
+- [ ] improvement: option in the menu screen to 'toggle' diagram, meaning that instead of the code we show the diagram only (makes it easier to take screenshots too).